Generic Solutions of Equations Involving the Modular $j$-function: Introduction

 When approaching the strong EC problem, the first immediate obstacle is the \emph{EC problem}, which simply asks to find geometric conditions that an algebraic variety $V\subset\mathbb{C}^{2n}$ should satisfy to ensure that $V$ has a Zariski dense set of points in the graph of the $j$ function.
 When $V$ has such a Zariski dense set of points, we say that \emph{$V$ satisfies (EC)}.
 Following from the previous paragraph, it is expected that if $V$ is free and broad, then $V$ satisfies (EC) (see Conjecture \ref{conj:ec}).
 It was proven in \cite[Theorem 1.1]{paper1} that if $V\subset\mathbb{C}^{2n}$ is a variety such that the projection $\pi:V\rightarrow\mathbb{C}^{n}$ onto the first $n$ coordinates is dominant, then $V$ satisfies (EC).
 This is a partial solution to the EC problem, since asking that the projection $\pi$ is dominant is a stronger hypothesis than the notion of broadness.

-Regarding strong EC, it was shown in \cite[Theorem 1.2]{paper1} that if one assumes a modular version of Schanuel's conjecture, then any plane irreducible curve $V\subset\mathbb{C}^{2}$ having a dominant projection on both coordinates has a generic point over any given finitely generated field over which the curve is defined.
-On the other hand, the results of \cite{aek-closureoperator} provide some unconditional cases of this.
+Regarding strong EC, it was shown in \cite[Theorem 1.2]{paper1} that if one assumes a modular version of Schanuel's conjecture, then any plane irreducible curve $V\subset\mathbb{C}^{2}$ which is not a horizontal or a vertical line has a generic point over any given finitely generated field over which it is defined.
+On the other hand, \cite[Theorem 1.1]{aek-closureoperator} provides a version of this without assuming the modular Schanuel conjecture, but instead assuming that $V$ is in some precise sense ``generic'' with respect to the $j$ function.

-Our first main result in this paper shows that under a modular version of Schanuel's conjecture (which we call MSCD, see Conjecture \ref{conj:mscd}) and the modular Zilber--Pink conjecture (MZP, see Conjecture \ref{conj:mzp}) the strong EC problem can be reduced to the EC problem. \begin{thm} Let $K\subseteq\mathbb{C}$ be a finitely generated field, and let $V\subseteq\mathbb{C}^{2n}$ be a broad and free variety defined over $K$ satisfying (EC).
+The main results of this paper extend \cite[Theorem 1.2]{paper1} and \cite[Theorem 1.1]{aek-closureoperator} to higher dimensions.
+Our first main result shows that under a modular version of Schanuel's conjecture (which we call MSCD, see Conjecture \ref{conj:mscd}) and the modular Zilber--Pink conjecture (MZP, see Conjecture \ref{conj:mzp}) the strong EC problem can be reduced to the EC problem. \begin{thm} Let $K\subseteq\mathbb{C}$ be a finitely generated field, and let $V\subseteq\mathbb{C}^{2n}$ be a broad and free variety defined over $K$ satisfying (EC).
 Then MSCD and MZP imply that $V$ has a point of the form $(z_1,\ldots,z_n,j(z_1),\ldots,j(z_n))$, with $(z_1,\ldots,z_n)\in\mathbb{H}^{n}$, which is generic over $K$. \end{thm} This addresses the second question posed in \cite[\textsection 1]{paper1}, and as such, this paper can be seen as a continuation of the work done there.
-We will give some general cases in which we can remove the dependence on MZP, see Theorem \ref{thm:domproj2}.
+We will also show some general cases in which we can remove the dependence on MZP, see Theorem \ref{thm:domproj2}.
+In particular, this has consequences on the dynamical behaviour of the $j$ function, see Corollary \ref{cor:iterates1}.